ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-on-arm-part2.md

 sys     0m0.000s
 ```

-This is interesting, enabling vectorization doesn't give that much better performance, which can be due to multiple reasons.
+This is interesting, enabling vectorization doesn't improve performance, which can be due to multiple reasons.

-[Optimize SIMD code with vectorization-friendly data layout](/learning-paths/cross-platform/vectorization-friendly-data-layout/a-more-complex-problem-revisited/) explains that performance on operations involving data like 3D coordinates may benefit from changing the way data is structured.
+[Optimize SIMD code with vectorization-friendly data layout](/learning-paths/cross-platform/vectorization-friendly-data-layout/a-more-complex-problem-revisited/) explains that performance on operations involving data like 3D coordinates might benefit from changing the way data is structured.

-One thing to mention is that with `-O3` flag, autovectorization is enabled by default in recent GCC and Clang compilers, so even if you disable explicit vectorization in Eigen, the compiler will still try to attempt to vectorize the code.
+One thing to mention is that with the `-O3` flag, autovectorization is enabled by default in recent GCC and Clang compilers, so even if you disable explicit vectorization in Eigen, the compiler still tries to attempt to vectorize the code.

 In the time period that Eigen was developed, autovectorization was completely out of the question and was almost unreachable in all but the most trivial cases.
-However, the recent compilers are much more advanced and they can prove to be even better in some cases (like this one) where the type of object is not optimally designed for vectorization.
+However, the recent compilers are more advanced and prove to be even better in some cases, such as this one, where the type of object is not optimally designed for vectorization.

 ### Testing on SVE